flrntdfr/WORKINPROGRESS.dufour.xyz/_chantiers/2016/my-name-is.md

     "I don't date people who couldn't be my friend.", "Some of my dreams have come true.
 And I intend to make more come true.", "I operate at a different level.",
+    "I think being happy is worth the effort.",
+    "I never try to solve problems I don't have ",
   ]
 };